Case stories of our work with sustainability

 A phthalate-free company

-This financial year, Ambu reached its target of eliminating harmful phthalates from all products.
+Ambu has reached its target of eliminating harmful phthalates from all products.
 Phthalates are most commonly used as plasticizers, which are added to plastics to act as a softener and increase the flexibility, transparency and durability of the material.
 Due to their chemical components, some phthalates can be harmful.
 As of 30 September 2020, Ambu has ceased to manufacture products that contain harmful phthalates.

 “This is a target which has been in progress for almost ten years, and so reaching it now is a great milestone for us,” says Annette Bitz, Head of Biosafety at Ambu.

 A complex process